 500

-A: For the record, Obama did not create any student loan forgiveness program.
-Most programs, including PSLF, were created under the Bush administration just before him.
-However, Obama did make significant changes to the Public Service Loan Forgiveness program.
-For example, he removed the cap on how much debt you can forgive through PSLF.
-He also expanded the qualified public service professions to include lawyers and doctors.
+For the record, former President Obama did not create any student loan forgiveness program.
+Most programs, including PSLF, were created under the Bush administration.
+However, Obama did make significant changes to the Public Service Loan Forgiveness program such as removing the cap on how much debt can be forgiven through PSLF.
+Former President Obama also expanded the qualified public service professions to include lawyers and doctors.

 500